Sewing? Or Wood?

 Photos are taken by the artist, Chelsea Hiatt Farley.

 Cuppa Fog pieces are photos that have been hand-transferred onto wood block.
 The result is a retro-looking, uniquely-distressed image.
 The process transfers the ink to the wood, which results in the wood grain showing through, and an organic distressing of the ink.

 Each transfer is hand-done, and each piece is one-of-a-kind!
 Every piece has its own unique wood grain and areas of distress.
 Therefore the item you receive will differ slightly from the picture on the website.
 Items are made-to-order.
 Please allow 5-10 business days before shipping.

 Images are sealed in semi-gloss to be UV- and water-resistant.
 Wood edges are left raw to enhance the distressed, natural look.
 The wood is hand-cut, so measurements may vary slightly.

-We are happy to work with you on custom pieces as well.
-Please contact us for further pricing and information.
+I am happy to work with you on custom pieces as well.
+Please contact me for further pricing and information.